AMI is a woman-owned and operated technology expense management (TEM) and mobility management supplier.

 A study by the Hackett Group found that companies who dedicate 20% or more of their spend to diverse suppliers can attribute as much as 15% of their annual sales to supplier diversity programs.
 Additionally, depending on annual sales numbers, previous studies have put the ROI of a supplier diversity program as high as 133%.

-The federal government even allows tax breaks for companies who partner with minority and women-owned businesses.
+The federal government even allows tax breaks for companies that partner with minority and women-owned businesses.
 They also provide a tax incentive that reduces tax liabilities for firms that use diverse suppliers for labor or services for a project funded by federal or state grants/loans.

-AMI is a woman-owned and operated technology expense management (TEM) and mobility management supplier.
 When it comes to diversity, we practice what we preach – with our internal staff reflecting the makeup of the U.S. population in terms of race, gender, and age.
 Companies that leverage AMI’s cutting edge technologies in telecom, mobility, and utility expense management and mobility help desk can apply the monies spent on AMI services towards their diversity spending quotas.

 Studies have proven that diverse businesses have access to a larger pool of creative and talented people.
 Diverse teams are better at anticipating shifts in demand for new products and services – helping your business to gain a more competitive edge.

 If your organization is looking to realize the human and financial benefits of working with a diverse supplier, let’s connect.
-We’ll show you how diversifying your supplier base drives innovation, cost-savings, and client satisfaction.
+We’ll show you how diversifying your supplier base drives innovation, cost savings, and client satisfaction.
 When you work with AMI Strategies, everyone wins!